fortran-lang/talks/FortranCon2021-vegetables/README.md

 Would a new developer find it useful for getting their bearings in your project?
 Can you tell which requirement a given test is meant to verify?
-Experience in the nuclear power industry, with it's emphasis on quality assurance and high standards for verification, provides motivation to always have satisfactory answers to these questions.
+Experience in the nuclear power industry, with its emphasis on quality assurance and high standards for verification, provides motivation to always have satisfactory answers to these questions.
 This presentation provides guidance for writing a well organized suite of tests that leads to positive answers to the previous questions.
 The primary lesson is that a test suite organized as an executable verification of the requirements of the project